Prestigious panel success for Ward Hadaway

 The appointment means that Ward Hadaway can deliver IPR services on a national basis to over 400 organisations that are part of the framework, including a number across the North East.
 They include the five North East Universities, Durham Newcastle, Northumbria, Sunderland and Teesside.
 The contract, which began on September 1st, will initially be for three years, with an option to extend for a further year.

-Alex Shiel, Head of IP/IT at Ward Hadaway, said: “We are exceptionally proud to have secured a place on this prestigious framework for the first time.
+Bill Goodwin, Head of IP/IT at Ward Hadaway, said: “We are exceptionally proud to have secured a place on this prestigious framework for the first time.
 This appointment to the NEUPC legal services framework in our 30th anniversary year demonstrates our continued commitment and support in helping our education sector clients, in particular our University clients, as we continue to grow as a business.”

 Rachel Lunn, Professional Services Category Manager at NEUPC, said: “The national Intellectual Property Rights Services framework agreement is the first of its kind available to UK Universities.
 The framework will allow members to easily access suppliers including Ward Hadaway, to help protect the ideas, products and innovations created in universities and educational establishments, enabling them to collaborate successfully with commercial partners.”